 Every family mediator has a unique approach to the mediation process.
 However, a family mediation typically proceeds as follows:

 Initial Joint Meeting

-After the parentage mediator speaks with both parents and their divorce attorneys individually and the parties have individually met with their family law attorneys, the mediator convenes a meeting of both parties and their mediation lawyers to summarize the mediation process, explain his or her role in the mediation process, make sure that both parties understand the process is confidential and voluntary, and discuss the parties’ objectives.
+After the parentage mediator speaks with both parents and their Orland Park, IL, divorce lawyers individually and the parties have individually met with their family law attorneys, the mediator convenes a meeting of both parties and their mediation lawyers to summarize the mediation process, explain his or her role in the mediation process, make sure that both parties understand the process is confidential and voluntary, and discuss the parties’ objectives.